The Brazilian tax authorities interpret non-defined terms within a tax treaty with France

-On June 30 2020, the Federal Brazilian Tax Authorities (RFB) published Solução de Consulta - Cosit 49/2020 (dated June 22 2020) providing that the DTT concluded between Brazil and France is not applicable to the territory of French Polynesia, given that ‘overseas collectivities’ are not included within the tax treaty definition of a resident of a contracting state (being France).
+On 30 June 2020, the Federal Brazilian Tax Authorities (RFB) published Solução de Consulta - Cosit 49/2020 (dated 22 June 2020), providing that the double tax treaty (DTT) concluded between Brazil and France is not applicable to the territory of French Polynesia, given that ‘overseas collectivities’ are not included within the tax treaty definition of a resident of a contracting state (being France).

 Tax authorities confirm treatment of foreign reimbursements related to partner-administrators or expatriate costs

-The Federal Brazilian Tax Authorities (RFB) on August 25 2020 published Solução de Consulta DISIT/SRRF02 2006 (dated July 20 2020) (SC 2006/2020).
-It confirms that the reimbursement by a Brazilian entity of certain costs originally supported by an entity in the same group located abroad should not be subject to withholding tax (WHT), or other contributions that are applicable on cross-border payments.
-Furthermore, it confirms that such amounts should be treated as deductible for corporate income tax purposes where such expenses are necessary to the business activities of the Brazilian entity.
+The RFB, on 25 August 2020, published Solução de Consulta DISIT/SRRF02 2006 (dated July 20 2020) (SC 2006/2020), which confirms that the reimbursement by a Brazilian entity of certain costs originally supported by an entity in the same group located abroad should not be subject to withholding tax (WHT) or other contributions that are applicable on cross-border payments.
+Furthermore, it confirms that such amounts should be treated as deductible for corporate income tax (CIT) purposes where such expenses are necessary to the business activities of the Brazilian entity.

 By way of background, the reimbursement of costs to foreign related parties has been a controversial issue over the years.
 In addition to common cost-sharing issues faced by taxpayers in foreign jurisdictions relating to adequate allocation and documentation criteria, the RFB has recently released decisions providing that international cost-sharing arrangements should generally be treated similarly to the importation of technical services.
 While a Solução de Consulta does not represent law or legal precedent, it does provide further support and guidance for Brazilian entities in relation to how the RFB is treating arrangements under consideration.